talverdi/urbinf/assignments/assignment-05/README.md

 # Assignment 5

-Due Sun 24 Nov by 23:59 via Blackboard submission.
+Due Wed 27 Nov by 23:59 via Blackboard submission.

 First, get your hands on a spatial data set.
 You can download one as a file, connect to an API to download data, or use some data set you're working with elsewhere in life.
 Whatever you'd like.
 But perhaps consider a data set that helps you move toward the final project.
 If necessary, you may use the same data set as in the previous assignment, but preferably choose a new one.